 Let Them Learn Through Your Financial Behavior

 Kids learn more from what they see parents do than what they hear them say.
 Play out what you want your kids to learn in your behavior.
-Let them see you plan your spending, saving money and doing every other thing that can lead to financial smartness.
+Let them see you plan your spending, save money, and do every other thing that can lead to financial smartness.

-Make them understand that spending money is not just all about buying things, they can as well use their money to get things done, like paying for services, paying people to do things for them.
+Make them understand that spending money is not just all about buying things, they can as well use their money to get things done, like paying for a service and paying people to do things for them.